TV-Rename/tvrename/technical.md

 A number of TV Rename's functions can be accessed using the command line.
 You can find more details [here](cmd-line "Read about Command Line functionality").

 ## The Registry
 The only thing TV Rename saves to the registry is installation information which is used by Windows "Apps and Features" to uninstall the program.
-But Hey, why would you want to do that?
+But hey, why would you want to do that?

 ## Configuration Files
 All the configuration information and locally cached data from [The TVDB](http://thetvdb.com "Visit thetvdb.com") is stored in a series of (mainly XML) files under the users Application folder.